We demonstrated that the Web had failed instead of served humanity, as it was supposed to have done, and failed in many places…

 The likes of Yahoo, MSN, eBay, and Google soon came along.
 More and more of us connected to the web which meant more information was being uploaded and shared.
 The websites got bigger and more tools came along to make our lives just that little bit easier.

 Essentially, we are to blame somewhat, we let them in.

 With information and eyeballs came online advertising and these companies ballooned.

-Only the strongest survived — Out of the dot-com crash that followed we were left with the PayPal, MySpace, Google and then eventually Facebook to name a few.
+Only the strongest survived — Out of the dot-com crash that followed we were left with PayPal, MySpace, Google, and then eventually Facebook to name a few.

 As they grew their power grew and as their power grew their control grew.

-To give you an idea of what I am talking about, It’s estimated that 70% of the worlds total web traffic flows through one small server farm county in Virginia!
+To give you an idea of what I am talking about, It’s estimated that 70% of the world's total web traffic flows through one small server farm county in Virginia!
 Google alone controls about 40% of the total web traffic at any one time.
-You add Facebook, Twitter and the other handful of giants and you’re looking at what is most of the worlds webs traffic flowing through their hands all the time.
+You add Facebook, Twitter, and the other handful of giants and you’re looking at what is most of the world's web traffic flowing through their hands all the time.
 That’s what control means.

 Anything that has ever amassed power has been given a certain level of responsibility, but rarely is the power respected and the responsibility almost always mutates into authoritarian control.

-We got email, news, videos, fun, laughter, we even made relationships, got married and had kids all with the help of free stuff on the Internet.
+We got emails, news, videos, fun, and laughter, we even made relationships, got married, and had kids all with the help of free stuff on the Internet.
 Sheesh.
 Could you blame us?